cfsimplicity/gocardless-pro-cfml/README.md

 ##Usage/Examples

-Basic examples of how to call the API methods using the CFML library will be provided in the wiki.
+Basic examples of how to call the API methods using the CFML library are provided in the [wiki](https://github.com/cfsimplicity/gocardless-pro-cfml/wiki).
 For full details of the API including optional parameters, see the [GoCardless API documentation](https://developer.gocardless.com/api-reference).

 ##Legal